-74. Passing laws, however, does not constitute the end of discrimination against or denial of the human rights of the LGBT community.
+70. Moreover, passing laws does not constitute the end of discrimination against or denial of the human rights of the LGBT community.
 An excellent analogy would be the civil rights struggle in the United States in the 1960s.
-I was in Mississippi, Alabama, Missouri, Kansas, etc. and it was well understood that the police of those states had absolutely no intention whatsoever of enforcing the 1964 Civil Rights Law or the 1965 Voting Rights Law.
+I was in Mississippi, Alabama, Kansas City, East St. Louis, Omaha, etc. and it was well understood that the police of those states and cities had absolutely no intention whatsoever of enforcing the 1964 Civil Rights Law or the 1965 Voting Rights Law.
 We could have demonstrations during the day, but we did not go out at night.

-It takes many, many years for the public and the police to accept what they would see as radical behavior.
-Argentina has taken tremendous steps forward, but it will not be safe for a gay transvestite such as Mr. XXXX for decades to come.
+It takes many, many years for the public and the police to accept what they currently see as radical behavior.
+Argentina has taken tremendous steps forward, but it will not be safe for a gay male such as Mr. XXXX for decades to come.

-75. Moreover, Mr. XXXX's economic situation is far graver.
+- 71. Moreover, Mr. XXXX's economic situation is far graver.
 The vast majority of Argentine-owned large and medium firms and businesses, as well as most foreign companies and the maquilas in Argentina, will simply not hire obviously gay males.
-Not only is Mr. XXXX HIV+, he exhibits homosexual mannerisms which "proves" the Argentine dictum that all homosexuals are HIV+ (which they are not) and all individuals who are HIV+ are homosexual (which is likewise false).
-Given this prejudice AND, the horrendous economic situation in Argentina, there is no way that Mr. XXXX could earn enough money to feed himself adequately, let alone obtain any medical treatment he might need.

-76. The natural result of such massive economic collapse as that described above is almost always a breakdown in law and order and a diminution of basic human and civil rights for all citizens, but most particularly for homosexuals and other perceived "enemies" of La Patria.
+Given this prejudice, AND, the horrendous economic situation in Argentina, there is no way that Mr. XXXX could earn enough money to feed himself adequately, let alone obtain any medical treatment he might need. - 72.
+The natural result of such massive economic collapse as that described above is almost always a breakdown in law and order and a diminution of basic human and civil rights for all citizens, but most particularly for homosexuals and other perceived "enemies" of La Patria.